 What could you do with your family, during a week-end already packed with several birthday celebrations?
-What about enjoying its time in this greenish month of march, before observing the flora turn dry and yellow because of the heat and the sun?
+What about enjoying its time in this greenish month of march, before the flora will turn dry and yellow in a couple of months?

 Before getting into the usual debrief of the hike, here’s some figures and facts on King Talal dam and its lake ( “سد الملك طلال” (“sad al malik Talaal” en arabe! ).
 Talal was the father of king Hussein, thus the grand-father of King Abdallah 2.
 He only reigned for a year, from 1951 to 1952, because of a disease.